redconfetti/redconfetti.github.io/_posts/2020-12-05-jamstack-websites.md

 this by learning CSS and JavaScript.
-For the longest time I used [Macromedia Dreamweaver] (now owned by Adobe), because it was the closest thing to a web-standard compliant WYSIWYG editor, with a text/code editor that supported code coloring.
-In 2002 I multiplied the power I yielded in developing functional websites by learning how to use server-side PHP coding with the MySQL database.
+For the longest time I used [Macromedia Dreamweaver] (now owned by Adobe), because it was the closest thing to a web-standard compliant WYSIWYG editor, with a text/code editor that supported code coloring.<!--more--> In 2002 I multiplied the power I yielded in developing functional websites by learning how to use server-side PHP coding with the MySQL database.
 This was my humble beginning as a full-stack developer.